seL4/microkit/docs/manual.md

 ## `domain_schedule` (experimental)

-The `domain_schedule` element has has a list of up to 256 `domain` child elements.
+The `domain_schedule` element, by default, has a list of up to 256 `domain` child elements.
+This can be configured by changing the number of schedule entries defined in the `release_domains` and `debug_domains` configs in `build_sdk.py`.
 Each child specifies a particular timeslice in the domain schedule and the order of the child elements specifies the order in which the timeslices will be scheduled.
 A domain may be named more than once in the schedule, in which case the domain will have multiple timeslices in the schedule.

 The `domain` element has the following attributes: